Variational Robust Kalman Filters: A Unified Framework: Main Results

 \subsection{Robust Adaptive Filtering}

-According to Lemma \ref{lemma1} and Theorem \ref{theoremiden}, we have the insights that optimizing \eqref{rloss} actually jointly optimizes the state and covariance, where the diagonal element of the variance follows an inverse-Gamma distribution, which can be obtained by a fixed-point iteration as shown in Line 8-17 in Algorithm \ref{AlgSTKF}.
-We then focus on the update of hyper-parameter $\nu_i$ and $\tau_i^2$.
+According to Property \ref{p1} and Theorem \ref{theoremiden}, we have insights that optimizing \eqref{rloss1} actually jointly optimizes the state and covariance, where the diagonal element of the variance follows an inverse-Gamma distribution, which can be obtained by a fixed-point iteration as shown in Line 8-17 in Algorithm \ref{AlgSTKF}.
+We then focus on the update of hyper-parameters $\nu_i$ and $\tau_i^2$.
 Based on the variational inference~\cite{gelman1995bayesian,b6}, when applying \eqref{plambda} as a conjugate prior distribution, the posterior hyper-parameters should be updated as

-where $P_k$ is the posteriori error covariance and $[*]_{ii}$ denotes the $i$-th diagonal element of matrix $*$.
+where $P_k$ is the posterior error covariance and $[*]_{ii}$ denotes the $i$-th diagonal element of matrix $*$.
 The proof of \eqref{up1} is available in Appendix \ref{vbderivation}.
-One observers that the update of $\nu_i$ is not related with the error $e_{i,k}$.
+One observes that the update of $\nu_i$ is not related with the error $e_{i,k}$.
 In the iterative filtering, it is natural to assume that the hyper-parameter at the next time step is identical to the previous ones.
 However, this would induce unbounded $\nu_{i,k}^{+}$ and $\tau_{i,k}^2$.
 To alleviate this problem, we employ a forgetting factor $\rho_i \in (0,1)$ for channel $i$ in the hyper-parameter prediction step, which is motivated by \cite{b6} and given as follows: